-When interpreting Fig. 1, note that cells without numbers produced hydrogen at a rate below the detectible limit.
-For a 6 h run and typical catalyst/liquid ratios in this reactor, the lower limit of hydrogen detection is approximately 100 μ mol/g•h.
-In other words, this does not mean that these materials produce no H2, but that the rate of production is less than 100 μ mol/g•h.
-None of the catalysts treated in molten KCl, whose cells are shaded but have no numbers in Fig. 1, produced hydrogen at a detectible rate.
+When interpreting Figure 1, note that cells without numbers produced hydrogen at a rate below the detectible limit.
+For a 6 h run and typical catalyst/liquid ratios in this reactor, the lower limit of hydrogen detection is approximately $100 \ \mu mol/(g h)$.
+In other words, this does not mean that these materials produce no H2, but that the rate of production is less than 100 μ mol/(g h).
+None of the catalysts treated in molten KCl, whose cells are shaded but have no numbers in Figure 1, produced hydrogen at a detectible rate.
 As controls, some cells had solution, but no catalyst (labeled none), and others were empty.
-As expected, none of these cells produced detectible H2.
+As expected, none of these cells produced detectible H_2 .
 To estimate the uncertainty of the measurement, five of the vials were filled with an identical catalyst.
-The average and standard deviation of the measurements from these five reactors was $695 \pm 146 \mu$ mol/(g•h).
-Based on many experiments, typical uncertainty for the PAPCR range from 5 to 21 %.
+The average and standard deviation of the measurements from these five reactors was $695 \pm 146 \,\mu mol/(g h)$.
+Based on many experiments, typical uncertainty for the PAPCR range from 5% to 21%.

-The results in Fig. 1 show that Al-doped $SrTiO_3$ in water with pH 6 produces H_2 at a greater rate than pH 2.
-In most cases a solution of pH 6 is also better than pH 12, but for the sample heated at 1100 °C, they are comparable.
-This is consistent with previous studies of the pH dependence of the photochemical reactivity of SrTiO3, measured by the photo reduction of aqueous silver cations, which showed that reactivity increased with pH in the acidic range, reached a maximum in the range of 5-7, and then remained roughly constant until pH 12.28
+The results in Figure 1 show that Al-doped SrTiO3 in water with pH 6 produces H_2 at a greater rate than pH 2.
+In most cases, a solution of pH 6 is also better than pH 12, but for the sample heated at 1100°C, they are comparable.
+This is consistent with previous studies of the pH dependence of the photochemical reactivity of SrTiO3, measured by the photo-reduction of aqueous silver cations, which showed that reactivity increased with pH in the acidic range, reached a maximum in the range of 5-7, and then remained roughly constant until pH 12.28

 The results also indicate that the concentration of Al added to the SrCl2 melt influences the reactivity.
-Samples with 2 wt % or 3 wt % added Al produced H2 at greater rates than samples with 0 wt % or 1 wt %.
-To interpret these results, we emphasize that the variable controlled in this study was the amount of Al2O3 added to the melt - the amount of Al that dissolved into the SrTiO3 was not measured.
-Previous measurements reported by Ham et al.18 found that SrTiO3 treated in the same way at 900 °C, 1000 °C, and 1100 °C contained 0.12 %, 0.11 %, and 0.31 % Al. The increase in Al concentration at the higher temperature is not surprising, as both the rate of diffusion into SrTiO3 and the solubility limit are likely to increase with temperature.
-The current results indicate that added Al2O3, up to at least 2 wt %, increases the rate of H2 production.
-We note that even the samples with 0 wt % added Al2O3 contain some Al, as it is known that the alumina crucible also serves as an Al source.18 However, the results show that additionally added Al2O3 is beneficial to the rate of H2 production.
+Samples with 2 or 3 wt% added Al produced H2 at greater rates than samples with 0 or 1 wt%.
+To interpret these results, we emphasize that the variable controlled in this study was the amount of Al2O3 added to the melt-the amount of Al that dissolved into the SrTiO3 was not measured.
+Previous measurements reported by Ham et al.18 found that SrTiO3 treated in the same way at 900°C, 1000°C, and 1100°C contained 0.12%, 0.11%, and 0.31 at% Al. The increase in Al concentration at the higher temperature is not surprising, as both the rate of diffusion into SrTiO3 and the solubility limit are likely to increase with temperature.
+The current results indicate that added Al2O3, up to at least 2 wt%, increases the rate of H2 production.
+We note that even the samples with 0 wt% added Al2O3 contain some Al, as